 - Foundation Courses (49 -50 credits) provide introductions to disciplines essential for understanding in the major and minor areas of study.

-- Environmental Science Core (51 credits) includes courses in envirnonmental systems, environmental policy, risk assessment, and an advanced topics area.
+- Environmental Science Core (52 credits) includes courses in environmental systems, environmental policy, risk assessment, and an advanced topics area.

-- Connected Learning Courses (16 credits) an opportunity for science students to gain greater depth in the social sciences and for policy students to gain more background in the natural sciences.
+- Environmental Science Topical Area (16 credits) an opportunity for science students to gain greater depth in the social sciences and for policy students to gain more background in the natural sciences.